 The actuary is a job in the finance field that analyzes the financial consequences of risk.

-Actuaries use mathematics, statistics, and financial theory to study uncertain future events, especially those of concern to insurance and pension programs.
+Actuaries use mathematics, statistics, and financial theory to study uncertain future events, especially concerning insurance and pension programs.

-They require strong mathematical skills to calculate the likelihood of various events and to assess the financial consequences for those outcomes.
+They require strong mathematical skills to calculate the likelihood of various events and assess those outcomes’ financial consequences.

 They present their recommendations to managers at their firm and convince others of the soundness of their decisions.